 Our patient population is ethnically and culturally diverse, and specialized training is available in providing culturally competent care within the context of early childhood.
 Fellows have many opportunities to strengthen their multicultural awareness and translate their knowledge regarding individual and cultural diversity into daily clinical practice.
-The program also includes the opportunity for bilingual (Spanish) supervision.
 Additionally, opportunities for scholarship, including clinical research, program development, and community outreach are available across preschool experiences.

-Primary faculty supervisors for this major training area include: Marni Axelrad, Ph.D., ABPP and Petra Duran, Ph.D.
+Primary faculty supervisors for this major training area include: Marni Axelrad, Ph.D., ABPP and Ashley Teasdale, Psy.D.